pyrmont/articles.inqk.net/src/_posts/2025-01-09-janet-dir-structure.md

   My documentation tool, [Documentarian][doc], can be used with the `-O` and `-d` flags to only document functions that are exported from a file (e.g. `init.janet`) and remove the prefix (e.g. `init/`) that would otherwise prefix each binding.

-[dg]: https://github.com/pyrmont/digestive “Visit the GitHub repository for the Digestive package.”
+[dg]: https://github.com/pyrmont/digestive "Visit the GitHub repository for the Digestive package."

-[doc]: https://github.com/pyrmont/documentarian “Visit the GitHub repository for the Documentarian package.”
+[doc]: https://github.com/pyrmont/documentarian "Visit the GitHub repository for the Documentarian package."

 - `project.janet`: This file sets up the package for use by JPM, the Janet Package Manager.
 For libraries written in Janet that follow this directory structure, `declare-source` should be called with the files to copy on installation of the package together with a prefix (typically the name of the package).